jncc/dnode/luigi/sentinel/esa_downloader/README.md

 - Create a database connection string
 - Add the credentials and location of the S3 bucket used for storing downloaded data

+bucketName is the simply the target bucket name ie "myBucket" destPath is the path excluding the bucket name ie "myFolder"

+An s3 path such as s3://myBucket/myFolder/mySubfolder would go into the cfg.ini as bucketName = myBucket destPath = /myFolder/mySubfolder

 ## Execute the job for the fist time
 The job must be run manually in the first instance by specifying a seed date.